zulip/zulip-architecture/zaps/0002-encrypt-push-notifications.md

 [register-queue](https://zulip.com/api/register-queue) response,
 and keeps updated via events, we add the following:

-* `push_account_ids`, a JSON object,
-  with one entry for each of the user's `PushDevice` records.
+* `push_account_ids`, a JSON object, with one entry for each of the user's `PushDevice` records.

   * The key is `PushDevice.push_account_id`.

-  * The value is either `"active"` or `"pending"`, representing the status of the device's registration.
+  * The value is an object with the following fields:
+    - `status`: `"active"`, `"pending"`, or `"failed"`, representing the status of the device's registration.

       The status is pending if `PushDevice.bouncer_device_id` is null, and active otherwise.

-    TODO This value is now an object.
+    - `error_code`: If the status if `"failed"`, the error code indicating the cause of the failure.

 The client should look up in this map the `push_account_id` value from the corresponding `Account` record.
 It uses the result in two ways: